ErikBjare/ErikBjare.github.io/_wiki/importance-of-open-recommendation-systems.md

 ## Why care?

-Recommendation systems are all around us:
+Recommender systems are all around us:

  - Your social media feeds: Facebook, YouTube, Twitter, Reddit, Hacker News, etc.
    - Controls what you see when you casually browse the web